helenajr/um_stratificaton/2_clean.md

 ```

 Next the date columns are converted from character to date class and
 number columns are made numeric.
+This is important for calculatiing
+intervals and plotting distributions.

 ``` r
 data <- data %>%